chandago/gobinsec/README.md

 }
 ```

-This data is parsed to produce YAML report.
+This data is parsed to produce a YAML report.

 # License

-This software is release under the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.html).
+This software is released under the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.html).

 *Enjoy!*